Nodal structure of bound-state wave functions for systems with quartic dispersion: Introduction

 \section{Introduction}

-Quantum mechanical systems in which interactions or potential energy dominates over the kinetic energy attract a significant interest because they often exhibit strongly correlated behavior and give rise to novel quantum phases of matter which are not well described by traditional perturbative or mean-field approaches \cite{Laad,Kuzian}.
+Quantum mechanical systems in which potential energy dominates over the kinetic energy attract a significant interest because they often exhibit strongly correlated behavior and give rise to novel quantum phases of matter which are not well described by traditional perturbative or mean-field approaches \cite{Laad,Kuzian}.
 These systems are central to many open questions in modern physics including entanglement, the simulation of strongly interacting gauge theories in condensed matter analogs, and the realization of quantum criticality and emergent symmetries.
 The relevant condensed matter systems include high-temperature superconductors (cuprates), heavy fermion systems, transition metal oxides, twisted bilayer graphene which exhibit such interaction dominant phases as correlated insulating phases, Wigner crystal, unconventional superconductivity, and non-Fermi liquid behavior \cite{Paschen,Shayegan,Stewart,Lee}.

 Quasiparticles with the dispersion relation $E(p) \sim p^{2n}$, $n\geq 2$, refer to emergent excitations in quantum many-body systems whose energy-momentum dispersion is soft, meaning that their energy increases slowly with momentum near zero momentum.
-Such systems naturally realize the regime of dominance of potential energy over the kinetic energy and for large $n$ describe and model weakly dispersing flat bands.
-Flat bands are especially prone to strong correlation effects as electrons’ kinetic energy is quenched and interactions dominate.
-Theoretical studies explore how even weakly dispersing flat bands can lead to enhanced susceptibilities, magnetism, superconductivity, or localization \cite{Flach}.
+Such systems naturally realize the regime of dominance of potential energy over the kinetic energy and for large $n$ describe weakly dispersing bands.
+Theoretical studies explore how even weakly dispersing bands can lead to enhanced susceptibilities, magnetism, superconductivity, or localization \cite{Flach}.

-The problem of localization is related to the study of disorder and impurity induced bound states.
-The latter problem provides us with motivation for the investigation of bound states in systems with quartic dispersion performed in this paper.
-Mathematically, finding eigenvalues and eigenfunctions of bound states for quasiparticles with soft dispersion implies solving higher order Schrödinger-like equation in the presence of an interaction potential which is not an easy task.
+The problem of localization is related to the study of disorder and impurity induced bound states thus providing a motivation for investigating bound states in systems with quartic dispersion.
+An important characteristics of bound states is the number of nodes of their wave functions.
+The nodal structure of wave functions of bound states for systems with quartic dispersion is the main focus of the present paper.